On this page:

 To determine specific program requirements, including those for degree completion and graduation, visit our Programs page and click on the program in which they are interested.

-Courses taken more than seven years prior to the semester of degree completion cannot be used to meet graduate degree requirements.
+After admission, courses taken more than seven years prior to the semester of degree completion cannot be used to meet graduate degree requirements or admission to doctoral candidacy requirements unless otherwise indicated by individual program requirements.
 Under extenuating circumstances, however, the student’s advisor may appeal in writing for a onetime extension of this limitation.
-A student’s advisor must send a memo to the Dean of the Graduate School requesting an extension.
+A student’s advisor must send a memo to the Associate Provost for Graduate Studies and Research requesting an extension.
 The memo must include a brief justification and the student’s ID number.
-The student’s transcript will be reviewed; the Dean will then approve or deny the request in a memo to the advisor and will send a copy to the Registrar’s Office.
-The maximum extension for completion of the program cannot exceed one additional calendar year.
+The student’s transcript will be reviewed; the Associate Provost will then approve or deny the request in a memo to the advisor and will send a copy to the Registrar’s Office.
+The maximum extension for completion of the program typically cannot exceed one additional calendar year unless otherwise approved by the Associate Provost for Graduate Studies and Research.

 The academic advisor reviews official transcripts to determine course equivalence/similarity.
-If the advisor determines the course is an appropriate transfer course, he/she sends a course substitution form or a transfer credit memo to the Graduate School for approval.
-The course substitution form or memo specifies the course, hours, institution of origin, and how the course should be applied (e.g., general elective or a course substitution for an existing course in the curriculum).
-Courses considered for transfer credit must: (1) be no more than 7 years of age, or more specifically, may not be over 7 years of age when the student completes the degree at VSU; (2) be earned at an institution that is regionally accredited; (3) be graduate-level courses; and (4) not exceed specific program limitations on total number of hours.
-All transfer requests are subject to approval by the Dean of the Graduate School, and grades transferred fall under the current deficiency point system.
+If the advisor determines the course is an appropriate transfer course, he/she sends a course substitution form to the Graduate School for approval.
+The course substitution form specifies the course, hours, institution of origin, and how the course should be applied (e.g., general elective or a course substitution for an existing course in the curriculum).
+Courses considered for transfer credit must: (1) be no more than 7 years of age at the time of admission, unless otherwise approved by the program; (2) be earned at an institution that is regionally accredited; (3) be graduate-level courses; and (4) not exceed specific program limitations on total number of hours.
+All transfer requests are subject to approval by the Associate Provost for Graduate Studies and Research, and grades transferred fall under the current deficiency point system.

 All graduate programs require a Comprehensive Examination or an acceptable substitute.
 Successful completion of this exam indicates that students have nearly completed their work toward the degree.
 The Comprehensive Examination may not be taken until all required course work has been completed or is in the process of being completed, and the language requirements have been fulfilled.
-The Dean of the Graduate School shall be notified upon the student’s successful completion of this requirement.
+The Associate Provost for Graduate Studies and Research shall be notified upon the student’s successful completion of this requirement.

 The thesis or dissertation represents the culmination of students’ academic programs.
 It is a major achievement, reflecting their development as professionals in their chosen fields.
 Students have an opportunity to demonstrate their intellectual capabilities through the production of an original piece of research.
 While students will have the assistance of many others in completing this project, including faculty and fellow graduate students, the finished thesis or dissertation reflects their work, their effort, and their intellectual development.